fzakaria/fzakaria.com/_posts/2026-02-18-linker-pessimization.md

 We've been working on linking some massive binaries that include Intel's [Math Kernel Library (MKL)](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html), a prebuilt static archive.
 MKL ships as object files compiled with the _small_ code-model (`mcmodel=small`), meaning its instructions assume everything is reachable within ±2 GiB.
 The included object files also has some odd relocations where the addend is a very large negative number (>1GiB).

-The calculation for the relocation valu is **S + A - P**: the symbol address plus the addend minus the instruction address.
+The calculation for the relocation value is **S + A - P**: the symbol address plus the addend minus the instruction address.
 WIth a sufficiently large negative addend, the relocation value can easily exceed the 2 GiB limit and the linker fails with relocation overflows.

 We can't recompile MKL (it's a prebuilt proprietary archive), and we can't simply switch everything to the large code model.
 What can we do? 🤔